erlang/otp/system/doc/design_principles/spec_proc.md

     proc_lib:start_link(ch4, init, [self()]).
 ```

-`ch4:start_link` calls the function `proc_lib:start_link`.
-This function takes a
+`ch4:start_link/0` calls `proc_lib:start_link/3`, which takes a module
-module name, a function name, and an argument list as arguments, spawns, and
+name, a function name, and an argument list as arguments.
+It then
-links to a new process.
-The new process starts by executing the given function,
+spawns a new process and establishes a link.
+The new process starts
-here `ch4:init(Pid)`, where `Pid` is the pid (`self/0`) of the first process,
+by executing the given function, here `ch4:init(Pid)`, where `Pid` is
-which is the parent process.
+the pid of the parent process (obtained by the call to
+[`self()`](`erlang:self/0`) in the call to `proc_lib:start_link/3`).

-All initialization, including name registration, is done in `init`.
+All initialization, including name registration, is done in `init/1`.
 The new
-process must also acknowledge that it has been started to the parent:
+process has to acknowledge that it has been started to the parent:

 ```erlang
 init(Parent) ->